What if some of my photos and videos are missing after I turn on iCloud Photos?

 - Unlock your iOS device and turn on AirDrop.

 - Open a new Finder window on your Mac and choose AirDrop in the sidebar.

-- Drag the photos to the icon for the iOS device in the Finder window.
+- Drag the photos to the icon for the iOS or iPadOS device in the Finder window.

-What happens when you delete photos from a device using iCloud Photos?
+What happens when I delete photos from a device using iCloud Photos?

 When you delete a photo or video from the Photos app on your iPhone, iPad, iPod touch, or Mac, it also deletes from your iCloud Photos and any other devices where you're signed in to iCloud Photos.
 It also no longer counts towards your iCloud storage.
-If you want to remove photos and videos from all your iOS devices, your Mac, and iCloud.com, you can delete them in the Photos app.
+If you want to remove photos and videos from your iPhone, your iPad, your iPod touch, your Mac, and iCloud.com, you can delete them in the Photos app.

 You can recover your photos and videos from the Recently Deleted album for 30 days.
 Learn how to recover a recently deleted photo.

 Can I see all the photos and videos from my Mac on iCloud.com?